Status: Special Area of Conservation (SAC)

 4. Assessment of progress towards conservation objectives

 No long-term condition monitoring data are available to determine whether the MPA is moving towards or has reached its conservation objectives.
 Howell et al. (2014) suggest that ecosystem recovery is still a long way off, as no signs of coral recolonisation and limited coral regrowth were recorded in damaged areas after eight years of closure to bottom-contacting fishing gear (since 2004).
-Further information is provided in the Assessment section.

 Last updated: October 2017

 JNCC is currently leading on the development of a strategy for biodiversity monitoring across all UK waters, to include SAC monitoring.
 For SACs, data and evidence collected from monitoring activities will aim to: